lesniakbj/PuzzleVision/README.md

 The following still needs to be figured out:

+1. Should communication between devices happen over I2C or Serial?
+It is currently Serial.
-1. Currently there is a Serial->USB adapter that is connecting the AStar32u4 to the RPi.
+2. Currently there is a Serial --> USB adapter that is connecting the AStar32u4 to the RPi.
 This needs to be changed to use the RPi's built-in GPIO Serial pins.
-2. The Serial Communication task should happen on a background thread, and data should be passed to the web server.
+3. The Serial Communication task should happen on a background thread, and data should be passed to the web server.